apache/arrow/docs/source/format/FormatIntro.rst

 .. figure:: ./images/var-string-view-diagram.svg
    :alt: Diagram is showing the difference between the variable length
-         string view data type presented in a Table and the data is actually stored in computer memory.
+         string view data type presented in a Table and the dataactually stored in computer memory.

    Physical layout diagram for variable length string view data type.